jbmagination/TwitchPlaysCC/README.md

 At the moment this script only supports Windows but it will support macOS very soon.

-If Choice Chamber ever gets support for Linux, you can run the macOS scripts.
-They will work as normal.

 *Want to see code for the website?
 Head [here](https://github.com/jbmagination/TwitchPlaysCC/tree/gh-pages).*

 ## Code Setup